racosa/schemec/README.md

 # schemec

-A Scheme interpreter written in C.
+A Scheme interpreter written in C